 OMHHE's outreach work includes raising awareness of the need for more research in diabetes therapies that address racial and ethnic differences.
 OMHHE is also working to make sure minorities are included as subjects in clinical trials of medical products for the treatment of diabetes and other diseases.
 Those trials involve testing new drugs, biologics (including blood products and vaccines), and medical devices under controlled conditions.

 In the United States, 34.2 million people--just over 1 in 10--have diabetes.
 In addition, about 88 million adults--approximately 1 in three--have prediabetes, according to the Centers for Disease Control and Prevention's National Diabetes Statistics Report, 2020.The report also found that new diabetes cases were higher among non-Hispanic Asians and non-Hispanic whites.

 Diabetes occurs because of defects in the body's ability to produce or use insulin—a hormone released into the blood to control glucose (sugar) levels and the amount of glucose transported into cells as an energy source.
 If the pancreas doesn't make enough insulin, or if the cells do not respond appropriately to insulin, glucose can't get into the cells and the blood sugar level gets too high.
 High blood sugar can lead to devastating health problems, including heart disease, blindness, kidney disease, stroke, amputation, and death.

 Who has diabetes?
 According to the National Health Interview Survey by the Centers for Disease Control and Prevention and the U.S. Census Bureau:

-Bull says it's also important for people with diabetes to report any safety concerns with their medications or devices (for example, glucose monitors) to MedWatch, FDA's Safety Information and Adverse Event Reporting Program.
-To report a problem, go to http://www.fda.gov/safety/medwatch/default.htm.
+It's also important for people with diabetes to report any safety concerns with their medications or devices (for example, glucose monitors) to MedWatch, FDA's Safety Information and Adverse Event Reporting Program to report a problem.